Lauren Graniero

 Senior Lecturer

-She has extensive experience teaching oceanography, geology, and environmental science at the undergraduate level, using innovative, inquiry-based methods to engage students in both face-to-face and hybrid learning environments.
-Her research interests lie at the intersection of water quality, coastal ecosystems, and climate change.
-She has published numerous articles on biogeochemistry, paleoclimatology, and environmental change, and is an active participant in university and community service.
-Dr. Graniero has also been recognized for her commitment to the development of future scientists through both classroom instruction and research supervision.
+She has extensive experience teaching oceanography, geology, and environmental science at the undergraduate level, using innovative, project and inquiry-based methods to engage students in face-to-face, hybrid, and online learning environments.
+Her research interests include paleoclimatology, low-temperature geochemistry, and stable isotope geochemistry.
+She has published numerous peer-reviewed articles and is an active participant in departmental, university, and community service.
+Dr. Graniero has also been recognized for her commitment to developing future scientists through classroom instruction and research supervision.

 Education